djacobow/djs/README.md

 # djs

-## A really minimalist JSON parser
+## A really, really minimalist JSON parser

 Sure, there are plenty of JSON parsers out there, including some that claim to be fast, some that claim to be complete and super-